-On August 19 we celebrate the most versatile of foods, and an American favorite because it is National Potato Day!
+On August 19 we celebrate the most versatile of foods, and a national favorite because it is National Potato Day!
 Whether they are roasted, fried, boiled, or mashed, potatoes are the perfect side for any dish and everyone's favorite comfort food.

 Because National Potato Day is an unofficial holiday, its origins are unknown.
 But it is likely that the day entered people's calendars by the hands of the food industry trying to get the appreciation for this tasty vegetable up.

 However, potatoes have been enjoyed for centuries!
 The first potato crops were planted around 5000-8000 BC in Peru and Bolivia, and from there they have spread all over the world and became a staple in almost all international cuisines.
 This is because they are such a versatile food, that can be cooked in many different ways, and pair well with nearly every other food that we can think of!
 They can also be used not only as a side, but to make bread, pancakes, soup, and even drinks.

 Potato crops are notorious for how many potatoes they give year-round, as long as the plants get enough sun rays it has enough energy to produce the spuds and to carry on growing.
 Because it is such a fruitful crop, potatoes have been the main source of sustenance for many populations over the years, seeing as it is so full of nutrients that people can live off only potatoes for months!
 In fact, between 1845 and 1849 a plague in the potato crops left some of the population of Ireland without potatoes for 4 years, and millions lost their lives due to starvation.